The Difference Between European vs American Dobermans

 Some people also believe that their temperament is generally different.
 European dogs are seen to have a higher drive and motivation to work.
 They are specifically bred to have a stronger working “drive”.
 This is needed for dogs to do Schutzhund, protection, or law enforcement work effectively.
 Whereas the American Doberman is seen as softer and more suitable to fit in with the typical American family lifestyle.
 Think form over function.

-I think instead of referring to these dogs as American or European, a better distinction for classifying them would be working dogs or non-working dogs.
+Instead of referring to dobermans as American or European, a better distinction for classifying them might be working dogs or non-working dogs.
 You can have European Doberman puppies who don’t show a temperament for working.
 And you can have American Doberman puppies who show a great working temperament.
 Every puppy has it’s own unique personality and aptitude for certain tasks.

 Buying a European Doberman in the US